gskrscm/my-tech-blog/docs/_posts/2020-04-11-Jenkins-Installation-Docker.md

 To see jenkins container logs run `docker logs <jenkins container id/name>`, to see logs continuously add `-f` option at the end of the command i.e, `docker logs <jenkins container id/name> -f`.

-To stop the jenkins container run `docker stop <jenkins container id/name>`
+To stop the Jenkins container run `docker stop <jenkins container id/name>`

-3) Persist jenkins home data directory.
-When the jenkins container deleted, the jobs, plugins and global configs also be lost.
-So, we have to persist the jenkins home directory to host machine.
+3) Persist Jenkins home data directory.
+When the Jenkins container deleted, the jobs, plugins and global configs also be lost.
+So, we have to persist the Jenkins home directory to the host machine.
 Using option `-v <host machine full path>:<jenkins home directory on container>`

 ```shell
  docker run -d -v /Users/siva/Play/docker/jenkins/data:/var/jenkins_home \
                         -p 8080:8080 -p 50000:50000 jenkins/jenkins:lts
 ```

-4) Running jenkins via docker compose.
+4) Running Jenkins via docker-compose.

 * Create `docker-compose.yml` file and copy below content